 By knowing your buyer, you are able to make strategic decisions about not just the branding of one product, but the branding of the entire system and how it relates to your other offerings and your company as a whole.
 A great example of the former approach is Adobe and its creative suite of products.

 Mini Case Study: Adobe

 Many tech companies have ended up with products that, in large part, are targeted at similar buyers.
 This usually means that there’s value in maintaining a strong aesthetic tie between product logos to lend credibility to all of the products in that suite.
-Adobe has done a great job with this strategy.
+Adobe has done a great job with their branding strategy.

-Their primary product line (which includes Photoshop, Illustrator, Indesign and Premiere Pro) maintains a very similar look and feel across each update of the software, in large part because they are targeted towards the same group of buyers.
+Their primary product line (which includes Photoshop, Illustrator, InDesign and Premiere Pro) maintains a very similar look and feel across each update of the software, in large part because they are targeted towards the same group of buyers.